Marius1342/readBloodSugar_dexcom/README.md

 2. Just execute the "compile.ps1"
 3. Install the app

+## Listen on SMS
+1. Go into the settings and check the button, Check for SMS
+2. Enter your own telephone number like +4916, without spaces and 0
+3. Write in the last field the text, like DEXCOM, be careful all without white spaces
+4. Save
+5. Setup in google a routine to send this SMS to your self with the text from step 3, like a voice routine
+6. Test it
+7. Tipp disable the Auto read at startup

 ## Error-Dexcom
 1. Check if your dexcom share is active.
 (Invite somebody, you don't have to accept the request.)